spacebanana420/virtpebble/doc/qemulib/info.md

 These functions run QEMU to retrieve information, and so ```exec``` exists to specify the path to the QEMU executable.

+The ```machine``` argument has to be specified if you want to run instances of qemu-system meant for emulating other architectures that aren't the host's architecture, for example, running qemu-system-aarch64 on a x86_64 host.

 ---
 ```scala
 def supportedHostArchitectures(): Vector[String]